Rohit-Deshbhratar/Bootstrap/ReadMe.md

 For example In "Container" folder, HTML file show you what types of containers are, how they look and spaces taken by HTML elements in respective container.

+Some examples are not responsive because examples may be showing comparison of output.

 ## 1.Container Folder

 This folder contains file which implemented Bootstrap 5 containers in different ways for better understanding.